bcronje/docs/docs/support/troubleshooting.md

     New-NetFirewallRule -DisplayName "ICMPv4 (In)" -Profile Private -Direction Inbound -Protocol ICMPv4 -Program Any -Action Allow`
     ```

-3. Check that the ACLs defined by your Policies are allowing ICMP traffic to flow on both systems by examining the `ACLs` state reported by `enclave status` on each peer.
+3. Check that the ACLs defined by your Policies are allowing ICMP traffic to flow on both systems by examining the ACLs reported by `enclave status` on each peer.

     For example, if your attempts to ping a target system are timing out, check that the system you're sending the pings from has an allow ACL like `allow [X] from local -> peer` where `X` is either `[any]` or includes the word `icmp`.

-    Critically you'll want to check the `local -> peer` rule on the sender-side of the tunnel permits `icmp` (or `any`) to be sent, and that the `peer -> local` rule on the receiver side also permits `icmp` (or `any`) to be received.
+    Critically you'r checking that the `local -> peer` rule on the sender-side of the tunnel permits `icmp` (or `any`) to be sent.
+If it does, that means the `peer -> local` rule on the receiver side permits `icmp` (or `any`) to be received too.

-     Note that policies in Enclave are symmetric, so if the sender is allowed to send ICMP traffic, the receiver will implicitly also be allowed to receive it.
+     Policies in Enclave are symmetric, so if the sender is allowed to send ICMP traffic, the receiver will implicitly be allowed to receive it.

 ## DNS resolution not working